Signs of Strangeness

 I can't imagine that they made a lot of money through this billboard.
 But it had been there for several years when I took this picture in January 2006 — its background used to be a much brighter and darker blue.

-Strange roadside sign
+Funny roadside sign in Indiana.

 True, but why the monumental version?